 The Alternative 4 coastal defense is in a similar position as that proposed for Alternative 3, but with subtle differences along Chesterfield Boulevard and within the Haynes Creek and Ohio Creek watersheds (Figure 7).
-The coastal defense within Ohio Creek is comprised of an earthen berm, while in Alternative 3 the barrier was proposed as a vertical floodwall.
-The Ohio Creek barrier extends along the Ohio Creek eastern shoreline and terminates at the I-264 embankment.
-The low-elevation berm within Haynes Creek is more associated with the stormwater detention design than the coastal defense, since the primary flood protection is provided by the floodwall and tide gate along Kimball Terrace.
-The position of the high-elevation berm along the west end of Chesterfield Boulevard is shifted seaward at the request of the residents, who use the open green space along the waterfront.
-Wanting to maintain the connectivity with the community, Alternative 4 shifts the berm towards the river as much as possible.
+The coastal defense within Ohio Creek would be comprised of an earthen berm, while in Alternative 3 the barrier was proposed as a vertical floodwall.
+The Ohio Creek barrier would extend along the Ohio Creek eastern shoreline and terminate at the I-264 embankment.
+The low-elevation berm within Haynes Creek would be more associated with the stormwater detention design than the coastal defense, since the primary flood protection would be provided by the floodwall and tide gate along Kimball Terrace.
+The position of the high-elevation berm along the west end of Chesterfield Boulevard would be shifted seaward at the request of the residents, who use the open green space along the waterfront.
+To maintain the connectivity with the community, Alternative 4 would shift the berm towards the river as much as possible.